Checkout.com

 Checkout.com (legally incorporated as Checkout Ltd.) is a financial technology company headquartered in London, United Kingdom.
 It provides payment processing services, operating as a payment gateway, acquirer, and processor for enterprise clients in sectors such as e-commerce, technology, and media.
 In 2022, It had a valuation of $40 billion making it the most valuable European fintech startup.
 Its clients include Netflix, eBay, Klarna, DocuSign, Uber Eats, Pinterest, Vinted, and ASOS.

+In December 2022, Checkout.com reduced its internal 409A valuation to $11 billion, down from its $40 billion peak, allowing employee stock options to be re-struck at a lower price.
+By 2023 the internal valuation had been further adjusted to $9.35 billion.
+In September 2025, the company initiated an employee share buyback programme at a $12 billion valuation, representing a 30% increase from the 2023 figure.
+The company reported reaching profitability by the end of 2024 and employed 2,000 people across 19 offices globally.